-The first line of the tables below provides information about actual account values based on actual returns and actual expenses.
+The first line of the table below provides information about actual account values based on actual returns and actual expenses.
 Although the Fund charges no sales load or other transaction fees, you will be assessed fees for outgoing wire transfers, returned checks and stop payment orders at prevailing rates charged by U.S. Bancorp Fund Services, LLC, the Fund's transfer agent.
-If you request that a redemption be made by wire transfer, currently, the Fund's transfer agent charges a \$15.00 fee.
-You will be charged a redemption fee equal to 1% of the net amount of the redemption if you redeem shares that have been held for less than three months.
-Individual Retirement Accounts ("IRA") will be charged a \$15.00 annual maintenance fee.
-To the extent the Fund invests in shares of other investment companies as part of their investment strategy, you will indirectly bear your proportionate share of any fees and expenses charged by the underlying funds in which the Fund invests in addition to the expenses of the Fund.
+If you request that a redemption be made by wire transfer, currently a \$15.00 fee is charged by the Fund's transfer agent.
+You will be charged a redemption fee equal to 1% of the net amount of the redemption if you redeem shares that have been held for less than 90 days.
+An individual Retirement Account ("IRA") will be charged a \$15.00 annual maintenance fee.
+To the extent the Fund invests in shares of other investment companies as part of its investment strategy, you will indirectly bear your proportionate share of any fees and expenses charged by the underlying funds in which the Fund invests in addition to the expenses of the Fund.
 Actual expenses of the underlying funds may vary.
 These expenses are not included in the example below.
-The example below includes, but is not limited to, investment advisory fees, shareholder servicing fees, fund accounting, custody and transfer agent fees.
-However, the example below does not include portfolio trading commissions and related expenses, interest expense or dividends on short positions taken by the Fund and other extraordinary expenses as determined under generally accepted accounting principles.
+The example below includes, but is not limited to, investment advisory fees, fund accounting, custody and transfer agent fees.
+However, the example below does not include portfolio trading commissions and related expenses and other extraordinary expenses as determined under generally accepted accounting principles.
 You may use the information in this line, together with the amount you invested, to estimate the expenses that you paid over the period.
-Simply divide your account value by \$1,000 (for example, an \$8,600 account value divided by \$1,000 = 8.6), then multiply the result by the number in the first line under the heading entitled "Expenses Paid During Period" to estimate the expenses you paid on your account during this period.
+Simply divide your account value by \$1,000 (for example, an \$8,600 account value divided by \$1,000 = 8.6), then multiply the result by the number in the first line under the heading entitled "Expenses Paid During the Period" to estimate the expenses you paid on your account during this period.

-EXPENSE EXAMPLE For the Six-Months Ended September 30, 2008 (Unaudited) (Continued)
+EXPENSE EXAMPLE For the Six Months Ended September 30, 2009 (Unaudited) (Continued)